Eltham Orchestra

 A cabaret evening of big band music

 Enjoy a relaxed musical evening with your friends at a table with BYO supper, drinks and glassware (they will provide coffee and tea).
-Listen to the Nillumbik U3A Diamond Valley Big Band, including vocalists Angeline Thompson, Belinda Coco, Richard Desmond and James Maddocks.
+Listen to the Nillumbik U3A Diamond Valley Big Band, including vocalists Angeline Thompson, Belinda Coco, Richard Desmond and Stuart Cardell.
 There will be plenty of dance floor for those who like to dance.

-Take some small denomination cash to participate in the raffle.
+Take some small denomination cash to participate in the raffle, the prize for which will be dinner for two at Mercers Restaurant.

 Witness declarations and document certification